webringapps/webringapps.github.io/content/_index.md

     content: Staying up to date with technology and updates
   - title: Responsive design
     icon: fa-laptop
-    content: Our solutions can adopt to any screen size
+    content: Solutions that will adopt to any screen size
   - title: Cloud ready solutions
     icon: fa-cloud
-    content: MAking apps that will scale and support a large number of clients
+    content: Avoid headacke and build apps that will scale

 process:
   title: Our development process
-  subtitle: We keep it clean and simple
+  subtitle: Keep it clean.
+Keep it simple
-  intro: We keep our process clean and simple which is important to keep possible problems out of the pipeline.
-Involving our clients into process and getting feedback during development is the key to success
+  intro: The key to success is to avoid unnecessary complexity.
+We try to keep our development process clean and simple.
+Iterative process and cycles of development and client feedback give best results in development and product delivery.

   tiles:
   - title: Identify
     icon: fa-lightbulb-o
-    content: Identify our client needs, what is the goal that would satisfy demands
+    content: Identify client needs, define goals and remove "noise"
   - title: Strategy
     icon: fa-edit
-    content: Set strategy to produce quality solution in reasonable timeframe
+    content: Make a plan to produce solution within timeframe and budget, but keep quality assurance high
   - title: Build
     icon: fa-cogs
-    content: Start building solution in iterative process and get feedback from client
+    content: Start building solution in iterative process, get feedback from clients, repair and make it better
   - title: Launch
     icon: fa-rocket
-    content: Launch application within deadline and give support
+    content: Launch solution within deadline and continue to give support

 sections: